-File splitting Combo-Box splits a file into shards based on the space available on each node directory[2], while combox is not yet cognizant about space left on each node directory and splits the file into N equal shards, where N is equal to the number of node directories.
+File splitting Combo-Box splits a file into shards based on the space available on each node directory [2], while combox is not yet cognizant about space left on each node directory and splits the file into N equal shards, where N is equal to the number of node directories.

-User Interface Combo-Box is graphical application while combox is mostly a commandline program; combox's configuration wizard has a graphical interface.

-The configuration wizard has a commandline interface too for users who like TUI.
+User Interface Combo-Box is a graphical application while combox is mostly a command-line program. combox's configuration wizard has a graphical interface.
+The configuration wizard has a command-line interface too for users who like TUI.

-Database Combo-Box uses a traditional SQL database with two tables to keep track of files' shards, files' hash, files' last "sync time" and for "security and stability" uses stored procedures that retrieve/store information in the database[2]. combox on the other hand uses a no SQL key-value data store to track the files stored in the combox directory using the pickleDB library[5].
-The key-value data store is a JSON file and all access to this data store is done through an instance of combox.silo.ComboxSilo class1 which ensures that only one thread can read from or write to the data store at any time through a lock the files stored in the combox directory; the data store also contains dictionaries that track number of shards which have been create/moved/modified/deleted on another computer.
+Database Combo-Box uses a traditional SQL database with two tables to keep track of files' shards, files' hash, files' last "sync time" and for "security and stability" uses stored procedures that retrieve/store information in the database [2]. combox on the other hand uses a key-value data store to track the files stored in the combox directory using the pickleDB library [5].
+The key-value data store is a JSON file and all access to this data store is done through an instance of combox.silo.ComboxSilo class which ensures that only one thread can read from or write to the data store at any time through a lock (threading.Lock).
+In the data store, combox keeps track of the hashes of all the files stored in the combox directory; the data store also contains dictionaries that track number of shards which have been create/moved/modified/deleted on another computer.